 We’re relaunching our intro to improv music workshop at 7DrumCity at their monthly Potluck Jam on December 1st.
 This workshop is for people of all skill and experience levels including absolute beginners to come together to practice listening and contributing to music-making in a group.
 We’re also working on developing a recording engineering program comprised of sequential workshops, hands on experience, and mentorship for those interested in entering the profession.
 Our Safer Scenes workshop for venues facilitated by Shawna Potter from War On Women and hosted by Dangerously Delicious Pies DC was very successful and we hope to make that an annual occurrence.
 Some other workshops that have been requested include pedalboard 101, vocal master classes, touring and booking, and DIY merch creation.

 Your first album release happened this month!
 (Read a review here).
 Can you talk about what went into that on your end and what you learned in the process?

 We learned so much!
-Which is great because our idea was to experiment on our own band, The OSYX first.
+This is great because our idea was to experiment on our own band, The OSYX first.
 We self-produced our recording with Chris Stelloh engineering the record pro bono at our band house and a friend’s historical house nearby.
-Our greatest take away was the amount of time it takes to bring an album to fruition.
-The hours of planning, writing, recording, manufacturing, artwork, and merchandising, and promoting took up the good part of a year.
+Our greatest takeaway was the amount of time it takes to bring an album to fruition.
+The hours of planning, writing, recording, manufacturing, artwork, and merchandising, and promoting took up a good part of a year.